-Please use the buttons below to see more information on Saracens and matches between Irish and Saracens over the years.
+Please use the buttons below to see more information on Saracens and matches between Exiles and Saracens over the years.

 Head coach Toby Booth and his backroom staff will have been delighted with their side’s fine win which was as much down to their destructive attacking play as their defensive guile and brawn.